 socially engaging cognitive activities in midlife and early late-life may reduce risk for AD (Alzheimer’s Disease) and dementia decades later.

 Many studies have shown that being both mentally and socially engaged later in life is important to maintaining our brain fitness.

-According the the Experience Corps website:
+According to the Experience Corps website:

 "Giving back to your community may slow the aging process in ways that lead to a higher quality of life in older adults."

-Experience Corps is a program that engages people over 55 to help meet the needs of their community, while helping themselves.
+Experience Corps is a program that engages people over 55 to help meet the needs of their community while helping themselves.
 They program is currently offered in 22 cities across the United States.
 It’s a triple win in that it helps the students, the schools and the older adults who participate.